SAP/odata-vocabularies/docs/v2-annotations.md

       <td>A non-key property holding node IDs for a hierarchy structure of values of some other property includes this attribute.
 The value of this attribute is always the name of another property in the same type.
 It points to the property for whose values the hierarchy is defined.
 An OData request with a $filter condition testing equality of a property holding hierarchy node IDs with a specific node ID selects all entities in the sub-hierarchy with the root node identified by the given node ID.</td>
     </tr>
     <tr>
-      <td colspan="1">hierarchy-node-external-key-for</td>
+      <td>hierarchy-node-external-key-for</td>
-      <td colspan="1">-</td>
+      <td>-</td>
-      <td colspan="1">A property holding the external key of a hierarchy node includes this attribute.
+      <td>A property holding the external key of a hierarchy node includes this attribute.
 The external key is a human-readable identification of a node.
 The value of this attribute is always the name of another property in the same type.
 It points to the related property holding the hierarchy node ID.</td>
     </tr>
     <tr>
       <td>hierarchy-level-for</td>